gvvaughan/lyaml/README.md

 #### `lyaml.dump`

 `lyaml.dump` accepts a table of values to dump.
 Each value in the table represents a single YAML document.
-To dump a table of lua values this means the table must be wrapped in another table (the outer table represents the YAML documents, the inner table is the data to dump).
+To dump a table of lua values this means the table must be wrapped in another table (the outer table represents the YAML documents, the inner table is the single document table to dump).

 ```lua
 lyaml.dump({ { foo = "bar" } })